 \section{An algorithm for computing degree-1 Vietoris-Rips persistent homology}

-In this section we discuss our algorithm, $\mathsf{EuclideanPH1}$ to compute $\ph{1}(X)$ for a point cloud $X$ in Euclidean space, using the reduced Vietoris-Rips complex.
-We will first briefly describe some differences between $\mathsf{EuclideanPH1}$ and Ripser.
-Then we will give a high level description of our algorithm, highlighting the main components and then we give a detailed explanation of the implementation used for each part of the algorithm.
+In this section we discuss our algorithm, and its implementation $\mathsf{EuclideanPH1}$ to compute $\ph{1}(X)$ for a point cloud $X$ in Euclidean space, using the Reduced Vietoris-Rips complex.
+We will first briefly describe some differences between $\mathsf{EuclideanPH1}$ and $\mathsf{Ripser}$.
+Then we will give a high level description of the algorithm underpinning $\mathsf{EuclideanPH1}$, highlighting the main components and then we give a detailed explanation of the implementation used for each part of the algorithm.

-There are a few main differences between $\mathsf{EuclideanPH1}$ and Ripser \cite{Ripser}.
+There are a few main differences between $\mathsf{EuclideanPH1}$ and $\mathsf{Ripser}$ \cite{Ripser}.
 One of the biggest differences is that $\mathsf{EuclideanPH1}$ does not compute cohomology, instead computing homology directly.
-Another difference is Ripser will analyse all $1$-simplices up to the radius of the bounding sphere of the point cloud (or up to a user chosen maximum parameter value), even if there are no more non-apparent pairs to be found.
+Another difference is $\mathsf{Ripser}$ will analyse all $1$-simplices up to the radius of the bounding sphere of the point cloud (or up to a user chosen maximum parameter value), even if there are no more non-apparent pairs to be found.
 In the case of $\mathsf{EuclideanPH1}$, it stops after finding the last persistent pair corresponding to a non-apparent pair.
-There is also a difference in the number of simplices utilized in each Algorithm.
-Ripser utilizes an indexing system which assigns a natural number to each simplex in the filtration up to the maximum diameter.
+There is also a difference in the number of simplices utilized in each Algorithm. $\mathsf{Ripser}$ utilizes an indexing system which assigns a natural number to each simplex in the filtration up to the maximum diameter.
 With larger point clouds, the largest such index can be $O(n^3)$, and this can cause issues since it can lead to numbers larger than the machine can deal with.
 In the case of $\mathsf{EuclideanPH1}$, we also assign an index to simplices, but since we only use $O(n^2)$ simplices, this is less of an issue for $\mathsf{EuclideanPH1}$.